mlmatlock/goobook/goobook.1.rst

 authenticate
   Allow goobook to access your Google contacts using OAuth2.

-add
+add [NAME] [EMAIL] [PHONE]
-  Read an email address from stdin and add the From: address to your Google contacts.
+  Add a new Google contact.
+If NAME and EMAIL is not specified, read an email address from stdin and add the From: address to your Google contacts.

 config-template
   Create a config template of **~/.goobookrc**.